 - As this is a condition of the LOA, the Creators and/or shall affirm that they have fully assisted USC in their commercial and external engagement efforts, including disclosing the Intellectual Property in full and all licensing, contract research, consulting and collaboration leads, enabling USC to engage such licensing, contract research, consulting and collaboration leads to gauge their interest.
 Any breach of this condition will render the LOA void.

-- Creators shall promptly disclose a potential new conflict of interest to their Executive Dean as a result of taking a LOA to USC Intellectual Property and comply with all of USC's Conflicts of Interest policies and any conflict management plans the Executive Dean deem necessary.
+- Creators shall promptly disclose a potential new conflict of interest to the Deputy Vice-Chancellor (Academic) as a result of taking a LOA to USC Intellectual Property and comply with all of USC's Conflicts of Interest policies and any conflict management plans the Deputy Vice-Chancellor (Academic) deems necessary.

 - Creators shall indemnify USC for any liability or loss suffered or incurred (including third party claims and indirect and consequential loss) in connection with the LOA or exercise of any of the rights granted under the licence, or subsequent assignments, including any products or services made or sold which are derived from the exploitation of the Intellectual Property rights.